dimraven/prototype/README.md

 I have plans on reviewing if boost shared pointer is usable, but the problem still exist that we in that case are required to trust/wait for the garbage collector to delete all the potential instances of the associated table.
 It might not be usable, but we'll see.
 It might be possible.

+I also have to implement some kind of failsafe mechanism if the user deletes a scriptable object without unregistering it.
+If the application crashes then we should at least give the developer a understandable error so that it can be fixed and prevented in the future.

 ### Credits ###